deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 This is the instruction we will actually need to execute!
 This is where the actual call to the 1st instruction of the function occurs.
 There is one slight issue though- this address contains a null byte!

 As exploit developers know, a null byte (__0x00__) can be a death sentence.
-The operating system recognizes this character as a string terminator, and will disregard anything that comes after it.
+The operating system recognizes this character as a string terminator and will disregard anything that comes after it.

 We do, however have a way to circumvent this, thanks to the assembly instruction [shr[(https://www.aldeid.com/wiki/X86-assembly/Instructions/shr)!

 The instruction `shr`, or shift right, will shift the bits to the right.

 If we could move the value __40252C11__ into a register (__0040252C__ is the actual address) and then shift the bits to the right, we should end up with our value!
-The __11__ value is just there to fufill the 32 bit register.
+The __11__ value is just there to fulfill the 32-bit register.

 Then, let's throw this value into EAX.
-At this point we could exeucte `shr eax, 0x8` instruction.
-This will shift the contents of EAX to the right by 8 bits and dynamically add the two bytes needed to fulfill the x86 register in least significant bit location, in the form of of zeros.
+At this point we could execute `shr eax, 0x8` instruction.
+This will shift the contents of EAX to the right by 8 bits and dynamically add the two bytes needed to fulfill the x86 register in least significant bit location, in the form of zeros.

 ```console
 40252C11